jacopofar/adium-to-avro/README.md

 How to use
 ========
 Just run `sbt run`, there are no options.
-It will produce a TSV and an AVro file containing all of the messages in Adium logs, from each kind of protocol (IRC, XMPP, Telegram, etc.)
+It will produce a TSV and an Avro file containing all of the messages in Adium logs, from each kind of protocol (IRC, XMPP, Telegram, etc.)